Mission Planner Initial SETUP¶

-You will see this menu item If the auto pilot is Not connected.
-If you have a new auto pilot or if you want to update the control software that resides in you autopilot, you must install (upload) the firmware into it.
+You will see this menu item if the autopilot is both connected or not; however, this menu will only be functional when disconnected.
+If you have a new autopilot or if you want to update the control software that resides in your autopilot, you must install (upload) the firmware into it.

 The firmware is located at firmware.ardupilot.org.
-If the autopilot has ArduPilot firmware already installed, you can use this page to upload firmware for different vehicles or version.
+If the autopilot has ArduPilot firmware already installed, you can use this page to upload firmware for different vehicles or versions.
 See this Loading firmware page.
 Otherwise, you must use other methods than Mission Planner for getting ArduPilot installed for the first time, see this section.

 From this screen you can also select “All Options” allowing you to select and load any variation of the firmware, or “Load custom firmware”, most often used when a developer has trial code to load.

 Yet another way to load older versions of the firmware.
 Again, shown only when not connected.

 You will only see this menu item if the autopilot is connected.
 Click this menu item to see the items you must set up before you attempt to operate your vehicle.
 Specifics are located in the ArduPilot.org documents which cover your specific vehicle (Copter, Plane, Rover, Blimp).

 Before operating the vehicle, you must setup: